alanbraenzel/gentoo-deep-ocean/README.md

 # Gentoo Deep Learning Overlay

 #### Decription
-This project contains an overlay for Gentoo that will provide the newest deep learning and neural network toolchains.
+This project contains an overlay for Gentoo that will provide the latest deep learning and neural network toolchains.